anirudt/pipydenoiser/README.md

 * Get way for amplifying the audio, adding dB gain
 * Make a function for calculating SNR.
 * Adding OptParsing for convenience
+* Added Combing filter, for removing certain high power harmonics, using a naive thresholding method.